HowToGetLicensed

 • The licensing exam: The Louisiana Notary Public Exam is administered by Louisiana Secretary of State.
 You'll need to score at least 75% to pass.
 Study materials and practice exams are available from most education providers.

-• Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 5 years.
+• Ongoing requirements: Once licensed, you'll need no continuing education hours every 5 years.
 No continuing education required for renewal.

 How Much Does a Notary Public License Cost in Louisiana?